Black Condor

 He moved to the DC universe when DC Comics bought the rights to Quality Comics characters.
 The first Black Condor was a World War II era super hero along with the rest of the Freedom Fighters.
-The second Black Condor, Ryan Kendall, gained the power of flight due to genetic manipulation and initially did not believe he was a super hero.
+The second Black Condor, Ryan Kendall, gained the power of flight due to genetic manipulation and initially did not believe he was a superhero.
 He would later join the Freedom Fighters, but was killed at the beginning of the Infinite Crisis storyline.
 The third Black Condor, John Trujillo, is of Mayan descent and was given his powers by the Mayan Spider Goddess Tocotl.
 Seeing himself as a protector of the universe, he joins forces with the Freedom Fighters.